Make these gingerbread overnight oats to enjoy at home or as a gift for family and friends!

 - 4 cups old fashioned oats

-- 4 tbsp brown sugar, maple sugar, or date sugar
+- 4 tablespoon brown sugar, maple sugar, or date sugar

 - pinch of salt